Verified Quadratic Virtual Substitution for Real Arithmetic: The Virtual Substitution Algorithm

 \subsection{General Virtual Substitution Algorithm}

 As we have seen, QE very naturally leads to finitely many cases (discretizes) for formulas that involve quadratic equality atoms (we call this the \textit{equality case}).
 The VS algorithm for the \textit{general case}, which also handles inequality atoms, is more involved, because, unlike equalities, inequalities may have uncountably many solutions.
+General VS only directly applies to a very specific fragment of \FOLR~formulas: conjunctions of polynomials that are at most quadratic in the variable of interest.
+However, we can extend general VS to apply to more formulas with the help of a disjunctive normal form (DNF) transformation.

 As a simple example, consider the formula $\exists x. (p<0 \land q<0)$, where $p$ and $q$ are the univariate quadratic polynomials (in variable $x$) depicted in Fig. \ref{graph}.
 Noting that the roots of $p$ and $q$ cannot possibly satisfy the strict inequalities, we partition the number line into ranges in between these zeros.

-We recognize a key property: In each of the ranges between the roots of $p,q$, the signs of both $p$ and $q$ remain consistent.
-Since the ranges cover all roots ($p,q$), the truth value of the formula at a single point in a range is representative of the truth value of the formula on the entire range.
+We recognize a key property: In each of the ranges between the roots of $p,q$, the signs of both $p$ and $q$ do not change.
+Since the ranges cover all roots of $p,q$, the truth value of the formula at a single point in a range is representative of the truth value of the formula on the entire range.
 To discretize the QE problem, we need only pick one sample point for each range.

 However, we want to pick appropriate sample points \textit{for any} possible $p$ and $q$.
 The points we pick as representatives are called the off-roots, which occur $\epsilon$ units away from the roots, where $\epsilon > 0$ is arbitrarily small.
 We additionally need a representative for the leftmost range, which we represent with the point $-\infty$, where $-\infty$ is arbitrarily negative.
 Of course, we cannot directly substitute $\epsilon$ and $-\infty$: they are not real numbers!
 However, we can \textit{virtually} substitute them.